-Aikido is practiced world-wide by men and women both young and old and is appropriate for children as young as six years old.
+San Diego Aikikai teaches a variety of classes including Body Arts, Weapons, and Meditation classes.
+We offer both Adult and Child programs, and in some cases there are mixed classes for Adults and Children.
+Aikido is practiced world-wide by people both young and old and is appropriate for children as young as six years old.

 San Diego Aikikai offers Beginner and Mixed level classes.